-Summer has (unofficially) kicked off.
-It's time to get out there and enjoy it.
-Outdoor concerts, festivals and parades are all on the agenda.
-But these summer events have one thing in common-loud noises that could damage your hearing.
+Summer sun, warmer temperatures and longer days mean it's time to get back outside and enjoy it!
+We all love summer and the activities it brings, such as: outdoor concerts, festivals and parades, however, these summer events have one thing in common...loud noises that could damage your hearing.

 It seems that modern restaurants tend to favor exposed duct work, open concept floor plans, and loud-bass heavy music over acoustical quality.
 Learn how a new app can help you ‘find your quiet place.

 May is Better Hearing & Speech Month (BHSM), and this year’s theme is “Communication across the lifespan,” a good time to pause and consider the importance of good hearing, regardless of your age.